pnathan/cl-linq/README.md

 Bugs
 ---

-* grouo-by appears not to work
+* group-by appears not to work

 Maintainer:
 ---